 One article from The New Yorker in 2005 suggests that adults today are more resistant to Dahl’s books because the method of parenting has changed so markedly.
 We have “the naughty spot” rather than beatings.
 The focus at mealtimes is not to eat everything on your plate but to have a balanced, nutritious diet.

 However, in 2004, more than 10 million copies of Roald Dahl’s books were sold.
-Movie adaptations of his work have featured stars of the age such as Angelica Houston, George Clooney, and Johnny Depp.
+Movie adaptations of his work have featured stars of the age such as Angelica Huston, George Clooney, and Johnny Depp.

 Dahl himself could be, in turn, charming and arrogant, flattering and insulting.
 While we may never know the whole truth about this man, one thing is certain: his books, with their unflappable, inventive heroes and heroines will continue to hold a place in the hearts of readers for many decades yet.